adrian-branescu/Modules-Node.js-CPP-hw/hw1/README.md

 Note that the cyclic dependency may happen often in real-life projects, although not desired.
 I chose to trigger an endless loop, but usually it's not the case - the cyclic dependency may be legit and benign in its nature.

-Q1: What difference do you observe and try to explain why this happens?
+Q1: What difference do you observe between the two and try to explain why this happens?

+A1:

+There is another major difference between the two formats regarding how the symbols exported by a module are consumed by its clients.
+In order to observe it, run the entry-points of the two live-binding modules.

+Q2: What difference do you observe between the two and try to explain why this happens?

+A2: